urielcaire/jbility/README.md

 These functions make it easier to view a page's content.

 #Example
-To see a simple page with jBility working, dowload or clone jBility project and move it to your localhost and then just access it.
+To see a simple page with jBility working, download or clone jBility project and move it to your localhost and then just access it.

 #Installation
 1 Download or clone jBility project and copy the **jbility.js** file to YOUR project folder.
 Reference it in your HTML.